scipy-conference/scipy_proceedings/papers/james_fox/pycid.rst

 .. [#] A requisite graph is also known as a minimal reduction, trimmed_graph, or d-reduction.

-To demonstrate how to find the nodes which admit RIs, we will again consider the **Extended Grade Prediction example:**.
+To demonstrate how to find the nodes which admit RIs, we will again consider the **Extended Grade Prediction** example.
 As we did with VoI, we can list all of the nodes that admit RIs in the CID (line 1) or we can display the result visually (line 2) with the result shown in Figure :ref:`cidrifig` (Left):

 .. code-block:: python
    :linenos: